-Under Section 69 of the Planning (Listed Buildings and Conservation Areas) Act 1990, the Council is required to review areas of special character that it thinks are worthy of preservation and designate them as conservation areas.
+Under Section 69 of the Planning (Listed Buildings and Conservation Areas) Act 1990, we are required to review areas of special character that it thinks are worthy of preservation and designate them as conservation areas.

 St Helens has eight conservation areas.

-All of these have an appraisal and management plan, copies of which are available to view in 'Related Documents' at the foot of this page.
-The location of each area can be found on our interactive map.
+All of these have an appraisal and management plan, copies of which are available to view at the foot of this page.

 In most of the conservation areas, extra controls are in place to manage or resist alterations that affect public views of the area, such as the installation of UPVC windows and doors, removal of front garden walls or creation of hard-standings for cars.
-Copies of these 'Article 4 Directions' can be viewed in the 'Related Documents' tab below.
+Copies of these 'Article 4 Directions' can be viewed at the bottom of the page.

-The Council also has powers to protect trees in conservation areas.
-Anyone wishing to undertake any work to a tree in a conservation area would need to notify the Council and give at least six weeks' notice before starting any work.
+The council also has powers to protect trees in conservation areas.
+Anyone wishing to undertake any work to a tree in a conservation area would need to notify us and give at least six weeks' notice before starting any work.
 This is to ensure that the Trees and Woodland Officer can decide whether the work is necessary and whether a Tree Preservation Order should protect the tree further.